sange5/alx-airbnb-database/database-adv-script/index_performance.md

   - **Execution Plan**: Index scan, significantly faster execution time.

 ## Conclusion
 Indexes have been successfully applied to high-usage columns to optimize query performance.
 The `EXPLAIN` command showed improved performance with index scans instead of full table scans.
 These indexes will help reduce query execution time, especially for large datasets.
+-- Index for user_id in the User table (for faster lookups and joins) CREATE INDEX idx_user_id ON users (user_id);

+-- Index for email in the User table (if email is frequently searched) CREATE INDEX idx_user_email ON users (email);

+-- Index for user_id in the Booking table (for faster lookups and joins with the User table) CREATE INDEX idx_booking_user_id ON bookings (user_id);

+-- Index for property_id in the Booking table (for faster lookups and joins with the Property table) CREATE INDEX idx_booking_property_id ON bookings (property_id);

+-- Index for booking_date in the Booking table (if filtering or sorting by date is common) CREATE INDEX idx_booking_date ON bookings (booking_date);

+-- Index for property_id in the Property table (for faster lookups and joins with the Booking table) CREATE INDEX idx_property_id ON properties (property_id);

+-- Index for owner_id in the Property table (if querying by owner is frequent) CREATE INDEX idx_property_owner_id ON properties (owner_id);

+-- Index for location and price in the Property table (if filtering by location or price is common) CREATE INDEX idx_property_location_price ON properties (location, price);

+-- Index for rating in the Property table (if sorting by rating is common) CREATE INDEX idx_property_rating ON properties (rating);